grafana/grafana-plugin-examples/examples/app-with-extensions/README.md

-# Grafana App extending Grafana Core UI template
+# Grafana App extending Grafana Core UI example

 > Note: This feature is available in Grafana 9.5 and later versions.